mmikowski/hi_score/README.md

 ![Typebomb2][_0B]

 Once these steps are completed we should see a fully working typing tutor game, TypeBomb 2.
 We can compare it with the [online version][_0BA] to ensure it is working correctly.
 Use the developer tools to inspect the CSS, the DOM, and the JavaScript.
 Notice how CSS classes are obsfucated and namespaced.
 We were doing this years before Facebook, Google, or Twitter.

 ## What we have wrought
 The `bin/xhi build,dev_start` command greatly steamlines deployment.
-It downloads vendor assets; copies, configures, and patches vendor files;
-configures and starts an HTTP server; lints code with ESLint and other checks, lists TODO items for developer review; runs all regression test suites in `test.d`; calculates and reports test coverage; minimizes, obsfucates, and creates a unique distribution directory containing multiple applications.
+It downloads vendor assets; copies, configures, and patches vendor files; configures and starts an HTTP server; lints code with ESLint and other checks, lists TODO items for developer review; runs all regression test suites in `test.d`; calculates and reports test coverage; minimizes, obsfucates, and creates a unique distribution directory containing multiple applications.
 The latest build can always be found in `build/latest/dist`.
 All of this is done in around 2 seconds on modern hardware with a fast internet connection.
 Nobody's going to kick our ass on iterations with cycle times like these.

 ---
 ## Key benefits
+### Benefits - Compared to **Tower of Babel**
+- Instead of leaving it to the developer to muddle through development lifecycles and testing, `hi_score` provide full-lifecycle automation and documentation around the generation of **HCJ**.
+- Instead of the **Tower-of-Bable**, `hi_score` provides a **zero-compile** environment where developers constantly build skills on core **HCJ** within a proven architecture.
+- Instead "writing **HCJ** for developers" and assuming they are too stupid to do it themselves, `hi_score` assists the developer i**HCJ** that they **fully understand**.
+- Instead of sending completely unrecognizable multi-transpiled **HCJ** to the browser, `hi_score` sends delveloper-managed code that is easy to debug and can be rapidly changed and tested.
+- Instead of trying to bake pre-determined "best practice" into code - which makes lots of hard things impossible - `hi_score` provides tools and customizable docs that can automate whatever "best practice" is for the development team.
+- Instead of requiring a complex and fagile server to serve transpiled files and manage the complexities of the **Tower of Babel**, `hi_score` only uses a simple HTTP server
+- Instead of almost requiring a comprehensive IDE to use successfully, `hi_score` code can be developed and tested using just a terminal.
+An IDE is just icing on the cake.

-### The `bin/xhi` lifecycle tool
+### Benefits - The `bin/xhi` lifecycle tool
 - Guides the user and automates nearly all steps through the web application lifecycle (see `bin/xhi help all`)
 - Uses sophisticated dependency checking to ensures prerequisites steps are run or re-run only as needed
 - Integrates with NPM lifecycle and fully configured with `package.json`
 - Fully manages **and patches** vendor assets such as JavaScript, CSS, fonts, and images; commit hook is also installed (`bin/xhi setup`)
 - Displays online design docs and code standards (`bin/xhi design`)
 - Ensures a full suite of tests are run  before commit (`bin/xhi dev_commit`)
 - Runs http-server for immediate use (`bin/xhi dev_start`)
 - Upgrades libraries to precise versions on request (`bin/xhi dev_upgrade`)
 - Runs suite of regression tests from the `test.d` drop directory (`bin/xhi dev_test`)
 - Extensively lints changed code using ESLint, whitespace checks, strict check, and open TODO comment listing (`bin/xhi dev_lint`)
 - Reports code coverate of tests using Istanbul (`bin/xhi dev_cover`)
 - Performs all tests prior to commit (`bin/xhi dev_commit`)
 - One-touch build ensures all tests, lint, and coverage pass, and creates a pristine build with dist, meta, and coverage reports.
 Symbols are compressed and shuffled by frequency for each build using Superpack (`bin/xhi build`)

 ### Benefits - Libraries
 - Type safety using [type-casting][_05]